 Compression: Compression is a lossless technique to reduce the size of data before transmission.
 It makes your VPN connection faster and more efficient.
 The algorithm used will usually be specified in the .ovpn config file.

 Redirect Internet Traffic (All, None, Policy rules): This setting lets you specify which connected devices will use the VPN tunnel.
 If you choose policy rules, you can specify certain devices (by IP or mac address) than will (or won’t) use the VPN connection.
 You can also specify that certain websites (based on their IP address) will bypass the VPN.

 Block routed clients if tunnel goes down: This is a built-in killswitch option.
 If you choose yes, any client that is normally routed through the VPN will be denied internet access if the VPN tunnel goes down.
 It’s a useful fail-safe for security-critical VPN uses.

-Confirmed working settings for top VPNs
+Recommended settings for top VPNs

 I realize that this stuff can be intimidating and tricky for beginners.
 It’s kind of like a foreign language at first.
 So we tested Merlin with several of the world’s most popular VPN providers, and posted configurations that we found effective and secure.